 - Increasing energy.

-- Skin conditions including itchy skin, rashes, eczema, and ringworm, when applied to the skin.
+- Skin conditions including itchy skin, rashes, eczema (atopic dermatitis), and ringworm (Tinea corporis), when applied to the skin.

 - Other conditions.

 When applied to the skin: There isn't enough reliable information to know if cnidium is safe or what the side effects might be.

 Special Precautions and Warnings